 Another potential issue for Chinese car brands in South Africa is the public’s perception of unreliability.
 Since Chinese car models are relatively new to the market, little is known about their long-term performance and durability in a country where long distances and variable road quality are common features.

 “The test will come when the cars go out of warranty.
-And when you see what durability looks like beyond 80,000kms.
+And when you see what durability looks like beyond 80,000km.
 If they become expensive to maintain then you might see the brands take a knock.
 Being an importer means you have to warehouse a lot of parts.
 You must ensure you are future-proofed.
-When the heavy maintenance cycle starts after 60, 80, 100 thousand kms, you will need specialised parts.
+When the heavy maintenance cycle starts after 60, 80, 100,000km, you will need specialised parts.
 If you don’t have it, people will start to hate you because their cars might be out of commission for weeks, or even months,” Braquinho says.

 Chinese brands are working hard against this perception with generous warranty offers.
 Recently, GAC Motors became the first in South Africa to introduce a lifetime engine warranty.

-Resale value is another core consideration for consumers, and De Siena says that this is a weakness with Chinese brands, but it is changing.
+Resale value is another core consideration for consumers, and De Siena says that this is a weakness with Chinese brands, albeit one that is changing.

 “If you buy a Toyota, you can be sure you will get a lot of your money back when you sell it, or trade it in, whereas Chinese vehicles in the past have depreciated more than the legacy vehicles.
 However with a lot of demand for Chinese cars in the market, the resale values are creeping up.
 Increasingly customers will lose less on their purchase, which will make Chinese cars even more attractive.”